Tiltmeter

 A tiltmeter is a sensitive inclinometer designed to measure very small changes from the vertical level, either on the ground or in structures.
 Tiltmeters are used extensively for monitoring volcanoes, the response of dams to filling, the small movements of potential landslides, the orientation and volume of hydraulic fractures, and the response of structures to various influences such as loading and foundation settlement.
 Tiltmeters may be purely mechanical or incorporate vibrating-wire or electrolytic sensors for electronic measurement.
 A sensitive instrument can detect changes of as little as one arc second.

-Tiltmeters have a long history, somewhat parallel to the history of the seismometer.
+Tiltmeters have a long, diverse history, somewhat parallel to the history of the seismometer.
 The very first tiltmeter was a long-length stationary pendulum.
 These were used in the very first large concrete dams, and are still in use today, augmented with newer technology such as laser reflectors.
 Although they had been used for other applications such as volcano monitoring, they have distinct disadvantages, such as their huge length and sensitivity to air currents.
 Even in dams, they are slowly being replaced by the modern electronic tiltmeter.

-Volcano and earth movement monitoring then used the water-tube, long baseline tiltmeter.
-In 1919, the renowned physicist, Albert A. Michelson, noted that the most favorable arrangement to obtain high sensitivity and immunity from temperature perturbations is to use the equipotential surface defined by water in a buried half-filled water pipe.
+Volcano and Earth movement monitoring then used the water-tube, long baseline tiltmeter.
+In 1919, the physicist, Albert A. Michelson, noted that the most favorable arrangement to obtain high sensitivity and immunity from temperature perturbations is to use the equipotential surface defined by water in a buried half-filled water pipe.
 This was a simple arrangement of two water pots, connected by a long water-filled tube.
 Any change in tilt would be registered by a difference in fill-mark of one pot compared to the other.
-Although extensively used throughout the world for earth-science research, they have proven to be quite difficult to operate.
+Although extensively used throughout the world for Earth-science research, they have proven to be quite difficult to operate.
 For example, due to their high sensitivity to temperature differentials, these always have to be read in the middle of the night.